 Advanced Endorsement to the Strength and Conditioning Course

 The Academy offers an Advanced Endorsement to the Strength and Conditioning Coach Certification .
 This endorsement signifies attainment of additional qualifications for strength training professionals required by many hiring agencies and sports governing bodies, including the NCAA.
 To qualify to receive this Advanced Endorsement a person must, in addition to completing the Strength and Conditioning Course, submit evidence of an undergraduate degree and valid certifications in AED, First Aid, and CPR.
 The candidate may enroll at the same time they register for the Strength and Conditioning Course, or may enroll at a later time.
-The cost for enrolling in the Advanced Endorsement program is $40.
-This fee is in addition to and not included in the tuition cost of the Strength and Conditioning Course.
 You may access registration for the Advanced Endorsement Here

 Eligibility to Take This Course

 This course is open to any coach desiring education and training in the field of Strength and Conditioning for Track and Field.
 It is of particular value to NCAA coaches wishing to meet NCAA certification requirements, and to Strength and Conditioning coaches who wish more detailed knowledge of Strength and Conditioning programs for Track and Field and Cross Country.
 The course is a high level course and students should demonstrate moderate levels of coaching experience and professional preparation.
 A minimum of two years of coaching experience is suggested.